APNG-2

-The APNG-2 submarine communications cable was constructed to link Papua New Guinea directly to Australia and indirectly to New Zealand and the rest of the world, and has been in service from late 2006.

-The new cable is a collaboration between Telikom PNG, Telstra (in Australia), and Telecom New Zealand.

-APNG-2 replaced the APNG-1 cable, a coaxial copper cable of 16 Mbit/s, retired in early 2006.
+The APNG-2 submarine communications cable was constructed to link Papua New Guinea directly to Australia and indirectly to New Zealand and the rest of the world.
+Built as a collaboration between Telikom PNG, Telstra, and Telecom New Zealand, it replaced the APNG-1 cable, a coaxial copper cable of 16 Mbit/s.

+APNG-2 entered service in 2006, was retired on 14 February 2021.

 Construction

-APNG-2 reused part of the PacRimWest optical fibre cable that formerly linked Australia to Guam and on to Japan.
+APNG-2 reused part of the optical fibre cable that formerly linked Australia to Guam.

 Recovery and relaying

-An 1,800 km section of the PacRimWest cable was recovered from just south of Guam, with the ship sailing towards the Solomon Islands.
+An 1800 km section of the PacRimWest cable was recovered from just south of Guam, with the ship sailing towards the Solomon Islands.

-The ship then recovered a loop of the PacRimWest cable off Rockhampton, Queensland, broke it, and spliced it to the Sydney end of the recovered 1,800 km section, sailed towards PNG, made landfall at Ela Beach near Port Moresby, where a terminal station from Guam was re-established to link to the Telikom PNG network.
+The ship then recovered a loop of the PacRimWest cable off Rockhampton, Queensland, broke it, and spliced it to the Sydney end of the recovered 1800 km section, sailed towards PNG, made landfall at Ela Beach near Port Moresby, where a terminal station from Guam was re-established to link to the Telikom PNG network.